STOCK ADMINISTRATION

 FUNCTIONS OF STOCK ADMINISTRATION

-Stock administration involve the following functions
+Stock administration involves the following functions:

-1.Receiving of goods – receiving of goods includes the following activities
+1. Receiving of goods – includes the following activities:

 • Accepting deliveries from transporters or carriers

-• Inspecting or checking the condition of goods against quantity, quality and types of goods
+• Inspecting or checking the condition of goods against quantity, quality, and types of goods

 • Unloading of goods